dsgou/ros_visual/README.md

 ### Run ###
-* The ros_visual package serves as a high level package to automate the process
-*
 * The launch/config.launch file contains the run configurations of the project
 * Edit according to your needs
 * Make project : catkin_make